Skatteetaten/aurora/docs/documentation/aurora-config.md

 | azure/jwtToStsConverter/enabled | true                                                                                   | Whether a clinger instance should be deployed as a sidecar proxy for the service.
 This is a simple way of making the application available after moving from webseal.
 The clinger proxy will be set up with correct application ID and will validate the token from Azure and convert it into an iv-user header as if the request came from webseal.               |
 | azure/jwtToStsConverter/jwksUrl | http://login-microsoftonline-com.app2ext.intern-preprod.skead.no/common/discovery/keys | The url for the JWKS used to sign keys in AzureAD.
 This will typically be a general setting per environment.
 When testing, use the internal address https://funky-appsikk.apps.utv04.paas.skead.no/api/keys.                                                                                                                                                       |

-Note: this feature is currently in beta testing and should only be used in cooporation with the platform team.
+Note: this feature is currently in beta testing and should only be used in cooperation with the platform team.

 ### NTA STS integration